sciZer0/newdiscoveries/a/README.md

 Importantly, this happens during any given second of the free-falling -- please carefully study the table above!

-And this all means that the base "official" formula for Work and Energy:
+And this all means that the base official formula for Work and Energy:

 <p align="center">
   <img src="/assets/images/26.png"/>